Alabama Town Mourns Deaths of Father, Son in Car Crash

 Throughout Fayette Middle School’s football season, Jeff Brasher volunteered as a game announcer, making play-by-plays on the loudspeaker.
 Anytime someone’s child scored a touchdown, Dennis said her brother’s voice was marking the moment.

-Off the football field, people knew Jeff Brasher as the man who delivered bread with Flowers Baking Co. for the last 20 years.
+Off the football field, people knew Jeff Brasher as the man who delivered bread for Flowers Baking Co.

 “My brother delivered bread to 15 or 20 businesses every day.
 He always had a kind word to say to somebody, a joke to say.
 He and my nephew were always the first to help,” she said.
 “They had that giving heart, and we want everyone else to realize how quickly life can change.”